swilgosz/hanamimastery/data/episodes/54-complete-hanami-stack.md

 ```

-If I run the server and visit the page, I'll get the undefined method `items`, which is kind of expected.
+If I run the server and visit the page, I'll get the `undefined method: items` error, which is kind of expected.
 Let me add it in the view object.

 ### Index view

-Here I need to expose the items method to the template, so template can access it, and inside I'll fetch all articles from the repository.
+Here I need to *expose* the `items` method to the template, so template can access it, and inside I'll fetch all articles from the repository.

 ```ruby
 # app/views/articles/index.rb